ali5ter/vmware_scripts/ESXi/README.md

 **The [create_esxi_vm](create_esxi_vm) script allows you to create a virtual machine from the command line instead of through one of the VMware UIs.**

-Thi script generates the files needed to create a virtual machine and register it with the ESXi system.
+This script generates the files needed to create a virtual machine and register it with the ESXi system.
 The the [default.vmx](default.vmx) file provides a template specification for the virtual machine.